David-Seis/TSUG/README.md

 <a href="https://www.meetup.com/tampa-sql-user-groups/"><img src="/Resources/graphics/tfab.png" width=800 alt="Tampa with community group name overlay"> </a>

 ### Meetings
-<p> We don't meet in December to allow you to spend time with Family and Friends - but we will pick back up in January for our regular third-Tuesday-of-each-month meetings.
+<p> We will pick back up on February 18th for our regular third-Tuesday-of-each-month meetings.
 Stay tuned and check back here and on Social Media to find out where we are meeting!</p>

 <p>Each meeting will have introductions, a puzzler, job openings, an brief session on a useful SQL server skill or tool, and meet-and-greet, and closing.
 Please RVSP on <a href="https://www.meetup.com/tampa-sql-user-groups/">Meetup</a> for every meeting so that we can account for when food is provided!
 </p>

 <p><a href="https://github.com/David-Seis/TSUG/blob/main/Resources/references/tsug.ics"><i>You can download a repeating calendar reminder here.
 Click the "Download to Raw File" option on that page (next to the pencil icon to the right) and save it with the name "<b>tsug.ics</b>", and then double-click that file to import it into your mail program</i>.</a></p>